-I suppose this article could be titled “How to make a ring” since there is nothing particularly wedding-specific about it, but for me and most guys, a wedding ring is the only ring we wear.
+I suppose this article could be titled “How to make a wooden ring” since there is nothing particularly wedding-specific about it, but for me and most guys, a wedding ring is the only ring we wear.
 Wedding rings are great, because they tell other women to leave you alone.
 This is beneficial for a marriage.

 I decided to make a wooden ring for a number of reasons.
 Firstly, when I got married my wife’s grandmother owned a jewelry store and that is where we both got our rings from.
 However, my ring didn’t have any personal significance.
 Actually, the one I have now is probably my 3rd ring.
 Also, about a year ago I started to get slight carpal tunnel feelings in my hands from all of the typing I do.
 Some people describe it as a cold sensation.
 I noticed my wedding ring began to feel cold and heavy and so I stopped wearing it for quite some time.
 I wanted to make a wooden one anyhow but it took a while to get around to it.
 Lastly, every ring I have had always felt like jewelry and I wanted something more masculine.
 Now, I have a few wooden ones and can easily knock out a few more.
 Each has its own unique characteristic and the significance of being made by myself.
 How manly!